KIZI/InBeat/doc/tutorial-smarttv.md

 ### Content

-Let consider there are two advertisment videos: first about Televisions and the second about Food.
+Let us consider there are two videos the users can interact with: first about televisions and the second about food.

 objectId | type_Root | type_Food | type_Electronics | type_Televisions | type_Radios| entity_Television | entity_Onion | entity_Salt